2003Rk/foodDel/README.md

 ## APK Download 📲

-You can download the latest APK version of **FitBuddy** below:
+You can download the latest APK version of **FOOD DEL** below:

 [Download APK](https://github.com/2003Rk/foodDel/releases/download/v1.0.0/app-release.apk)

 ## 📸 Screenshots

-Here’s a glimpse of the FitBuddy app in action:
+Here’s a glimpse of the FOOD DEL app in action:

 <table align="center">
   <tr>